uci-codepath-finalproject/Final-Project/README.md

 ### App Evaluation
 [Evaluation of your app across the following attributes]
 - **Category:**
+- Weather
 - **Mobile:**
+- This application is for mobile use only and is not available for desktop.
 - **Story:**
+- User inputs a location, views the weather forecast, and receives tips.
+The user can then follow tips to save time thinking on how to prepare for upcoming weather conditions and instead get out the door quickly.
 - **Market:**
+- This application is available for all users without any restrictions in a safe and user friendly environment.
 - **Habit:**
+- This application could be used whenever convenient by the user, and would most likely be used whenever the user needs to leave their house or travel somewhere.
+It could become an essential tool for planning outings.
 - **Scope:**
+- We anticipate starting off our app by providing generic tips on clothing, driving conditions, visibility, and air quality and then later expanding to more customizable recommendations that each user can filter.
+We also anticipate expanding to synchronize with home-use software such as Google Home, Amazon Echo Dot, and more.

 ## Product Spec